GiuseppeBaldini/Python-DS-Handbook/README.md

 # Python Data Science Handbook

-Going through ["Python Data Science Handbook"](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas.
+Notes and code for ["Python Data Science Handbook"](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas.

-Notes in Jupyter Notebooks.
+**Notes**

+The original material was great but I tried to make it my own by taking notes / editing the code so any mistake / part not clear is my own fault.

+My code may differ from the book also because some parts were deprecated.
+I did my best to keep it current (as of March 2019)._